NickAzp/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image 3](3l3.png)

 # Setup Github Access from ieng6

+Setting up Github from ieng6 is useful to push stuff while logged in through ieng6.
+It can also be used for other git commands like clone and pull.
+Connecting to the cloud from Github is really important.

 Show where the public key you made is stored on Github and in your user account (screenshot).

 ![Image 4](4l3.png)